aicheung/0dte-trader/README.md

 - `-x` (`STOP_LOSS_PERCENTAGE`): Percentage of stop loss as the premium received. e.g. 3.0 for setting stop loss at 300 percent of premium received.
 - `-e` (`DAY_TO_EXPIRY`): Day to expiry for the target option contract(s).
 - `-t` (`TICKER`): Ticker to trade.
 Can be US stocks or indexes with options only.
+- `-ai` (`AUTO_RETRY_INTERVAL`): Due to the large bid-ask spread, option spread orders may have difficulty filling at mid prices.
+If set and is larger than zero, order will be resubmitted by the interval specified.
+In each interal, order price will be decremented by the amount specified by param `-ap`.
+If not set or set at 0, orders will wait indefinitely until completely filled.
+- `-ap` (`AUTO_RETRY_PRICE_DECREMENT`): Decrements price towards 0 by the value specified each time the order is resubmitted.